arosenow/Infinity-Patcher/readme.md

 Executable version for windows on the right hand side under releases

-This tool inserts labels into Infinity Engine mods to make them compoatible with the mod manager Project Infinity.
+This tool inserts labels into Infinity Engine mods to make them compatible with the mod manager Project Infinity.
 It appends the Labels = GloballyUnique to the ini, or creates the ini if necessary, to make my favourite mods compatible.
 This is especially helpful for big mods such as Sword Coast Stratagems or Tweaks n tricks.